Hull Truck Theatre Company Limited (‘HTT’ or ‘we') is committed to protecting and respecting your privacy.

 Personal data relating to young people will be held securely on our CRM and ticketing database.
 This data will be protected and only accessible by certain staff members.

 We may share your personal information with our subsidiary trading companies, which we have set up to meet our charity law obligations in order to carry on various trading activities, such as our catering operation.

 We may share your personal information with:

-- our trusted service providers, sub-contractors and agents that we may appoint to perform functions on our behalf and in accordance with our instructions, including payment services providers, ticketing services providers, email communication providers, IT service providers, postal mailing providers, accountants, auditors and lawyers
+- our trusted service providers, sub-contractors and agents that we may appoint to perform functions on our behalf and in accordance with our instructions, including payment services providers, ticketing services providers and their approved sub-processors, email communication providers, IT service providers, postal mailing providers, accountants, auditors and lawyers

 - other venues or organisations with whom HTT partners, but only if you have given consent

 - social media sites for the purposes of data analytics and targeted advertising

 - analytics and search engine providers that assist us in the improvement and optimisation of our site